 How much effort do you have to expect to have your management system certified according to ISO 45001?
 Find out more.

 Direct communication, personal discussions and, if necessary, asking whether statements are understood - the bottom line is that standards expert Andreas Ritter concludes that the exchange and provision of information is a key factor in increasing occupational health and safety in the company.

 Note: ISO 45001 has replaced BS OHSAS 18001

 On September 30, 2021, the British Standard OHSAS 18001, which has been relevant to occupational health and safety management for more than 20 years, was replaced by ISO 45001.

 Organizations that have a certified management system are generally familiar with the replacement procedure and the transition periods set by the International Accreditation Forum (IAF).
 As with the revision of both ISO 9001 and ISO 14001, a three-year transition period was set for the changeover.
 It was initially scheduled to end on March 11, 2021, but was extended by six months by the IAF due to the Covid 19 pandemic.
 Now all certificates according to BS OHSAS 18001 have lost their validity.
 The old standard has been superseded.

 In principle, DQS had still carried out certifications according to the old standard last year - but only until September 30, 2020.
 After that date, the financial cost of certification was no longer justifiable.

 DQS - the right partner from the start

-DQS was founded in 1985 as Germany's first certification company.
+DQS was founded in 1985.
 Since that time, we have been one of the leading audit specialists and certifiers worldwide.
 Our founding partners DGQ (Deutsche Gesellschaft für Qualität e.
 V.) and DIN (Deutsches Institut für Normung e.
 V.) are still important partners for education and training as well as standardization work.